wovo/torsor/readme.md

-A torsor is a strengthening of the type system that prevents a certain class of erroneous operations.
+A torsor is a tool to strengthen use the type system to prevent a class of erroneous operations.
 It can also help to make an API simpler.

 For a value type that denotes a ratio scale value (a value